.pa-inline-buttons .et_pb_button_module_wrapper { display: inline-block; }

 Vieni a Cena?
 Another use of “venire”

-Venire is also used when you want to tell someone to join you, for whatever reason.
+Venire is also used when you want to invite someone to join you.

 • Vieni al cinema?